ncatlab/nlab-content/pages/10637.md

 ### Over a general ring

-With the Weierstrass parameterization discussed at _[elliptic curve -- Over general Rings -- As solution to the Weierstrass equation](elliptic%20curve#OverGeneralRingAsSolutionsToEquations)_ $j$-inavariant is the combination
+With the Weierstrass parameterization discussed at _[elliptic curve -- Over general Rings -- As solution to the Weierstrass equation](elliptic%20curve#OverGeneralRingAsSolutionsToEquations)_, the $j$-invariant is the combination

 $$